Sliced Radish vs Garlic

 Sliced Radish

-Sliced radishes are crisp, refreshing vegetables known for their peppery flavor and high water content, making them a popular addition to salads and garnishes.
+Sliced radishes are crunchy, peppery vegetables that are low in calories and high in water content, making them a refreshing addition to salads and dishes.
+They are rich in vitamin C and provide various health benefits.

 Garlic